top of page

 • Each dart hit prompts the player to raise their hands and loudly count 5 Mississippi’s as they “bleed out”.
 During bleed out, they are vulnerable to Undead tags.
 Assuming they don’t die by Undead tag while bleeding out , the player raises their glow bracelet up, indicating they are out of play, and must to go to their faction base to respawn and scan their KEY FOB, losing one of their lives.
 Humans are invulnerable to all tags during this time until they have respawned.

 • To initiate respawn, players bring their Key Fob to a station located in their base.
-Player sweeps their key fob over the scanner to have a life deducted from their pool.
+Players sweep their key fob over the scanner to have a life deducted from their pool.

 • Respawning Humans stay at their base for a duration of 1 minute after their key fob swipe and are not considered in play.
 Please keep track of the time via your cell phone or by counting 60 Mississippi’s.

-• If an Undead tags a human, the human will drop their gear at the Undead base and spawn as an Undead.
+• If an Undead tags a human with one bandana, the human will drop their gear at the Undead base and spawn as an Undead.
 (Use our Blaster “Coat Check” to check in your blaster for safekeeping, put your blaster in your car, or place it with a non-player.)

-• Immediately after being tagged, you must remove your bandanna from your arm and wear it around your neck.
+• Immediately after being tagged a second time, you must remove your bandana from your arm and wear it around your neck.

 • After coming back into play as an Undead, you must wear your bandanna around your head and begin playing as an Undead.